 Many people wonder what an oil separator is and what benefits they provide if working correctly.
 We at LMR.com have provided this article to show you how these work.

 FOLLOW: mustang , oil system , engine , maintenance , coyote , svt , 99 04 lightning , cobra , gt500 , gt350

 Blow-by is a natural occurrence that happens in every internal combustion engine.
 Small amounts of oil push past the piston rings and eventually get recirculated through the combustion chamber into the positive crankcase ventilation system or PCV.
 Oil mist (vapor) is passed through this PCV valve and winds up being condensed back into a liquid inside of the intake track.
 This can cause pesky oil and carbon deposits to reach the intake manifold, throttle body, and even superchargers.

-A “catch can” or oil separator can help to eliminate these problems by capturing the oil before it reaches vital engine components.
+A “catch can” or oil separator can help to eliminate these problems by capturing the excess oil before it reaches vital engine components like intake valves or even in your air intake!
 When these vapors get pulled out of the crankcase by engine vacuum and condense back into a liquid, problems can come up.
 This can range from anything such as excess carbon buildup on your valves to an oily mess in your intake system or even reduce your fuel economy!

 In conclusion, running a catch can on your Mustang is a cost-effective way to help you maintain your vehicle.
-I hope this article has helped you with your install, as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.
+I hope this article has helped you with your installation, as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.